With the 80th anniversary of its first release, I'm dipping into my archives to look at that hot and Hedy enchantress called Ecstasy.

 Naturally the movie was banned.
 No one was going to convince Joseph Breen that a movie containing nudity and an on-screen orgasm wasn't porn.
 He called the film "highly, even dangerously indecent."
 No matter the picture is not classic exploitation, nor does it appear to have been made for mere shock value, but tell that to the judge.
 It was also one of the earliest films to be banned in the United States by the National Legion of Decency.

 Though hailed a masterpiece when it opened in Prague, the film was long censored and much sought after in the states, particularly when its lead became Miss Hedy Lamarr, MGM movie star.
-Though the gorgeous Lamarr never proved to be a magnificent actress (I don't think she was given enough challenging parts), she was endlessly fascinating and intelligent.
-And in real life too: her early exploits before fleeing Austria, her invention of the "Secret Communication System," her later shoplifting.
+Though the gorgeous Lamarr wasn't given enough interesting parts, she was endlessly fascinating and intelligent.
+And in real life too: her early exploits before fleeing Austria, her invention of the "Secret Communication System" (which basically invented wi-fi, incredible) her later shoplifting.
 She was quite a creature -- especially opposite Charles Boyer in 1938's Algiers, and as the exotic Tondelayo in 1942's White Cargo, and of course, as a young, non-starlet, natural in Ecstasy.

 I love watching Hedy Lamarr -- even in her lesser pictures (and she made some dull ones), which taps into another reason why Ecstasy remains so intriguing.
 Like the movie itself (and Machaty) you want to look at her, but not just, as stated earlier, because she'll eventually find herself in the raw -- but because you'll find yourself in her.
 Raw.
 Her curiosity and desire is primal and innate -- a simultaneous capitulation and freedom -- and yet, wistful, as if Eva is conjuring these events from a special memory.